Select language

 Derivatives Market

-European Commodity Clearing (ECC) is the central clearing house for energy and related products in Europe.
-ECC provides clearing and settlement services for the EEX Group exchanges and further partner exchanges.
+The European Commodity Clearing AG (ECC AG) is the central clearing house for commodities in Europe.
+ECC AG provides clearing processes for the EEX Group exchanges and further partner exchanges.

 EEX Market Data Circular

 The EEX Market Data Circular informs customers of news regarding the Info products.
-The EEX Market Data Circular is provided on the EEX website via RSS feed and e-mail.
+Subscribe to the EEX Market Data Circular in our newsroom.

 End-of-Day Data

-End-of-day data comprises the trading data of the different Spot and Derivatives Markets from the end of the trading day; however, they do not include delayed data.
+End-of-day data comprises the trading data of the different spot and derivatives markets from the end of the trading day.

-The European Power Exchange EPEX SPOT SE operates the markets for physical short-term power trading in Central Western Europe, the United Kingdom and Denmark, Finland, Norway and Sweden.
-EPEX SPOT is a member of EEX Group.
+The European Power Exchange, EPEX SPOT SE, operates the markets for physical short-term power trading in more than 20 European countries.
+EPEX SPOT SE is a member of EEX Group.

 EU-ETS